scipy-conference/scipy_proceedings/papers/zain/zain.rst

 cilia, and optical flow fields are computed from consecutive frames as a compressed representation of temporal behavior.
 The predicted segmentation masks and optical flow entities are concatenated with the original video data as additional channels to each frame to form an augmented video.
-Each expanded video is fed frame-by-frame to the appearance module which learns a compressed spatial representation for images of cilia.
-After the appearance module learns a latent representation of the spatial aspects of cilia in that frame, videos are embedded as sequences of points in the compressed latent space.
+Each expanded video is fed frame-by-frame to the appearance module which utilizes a Variational Autoencoder (VAE) to learn a compressed spatial representation for images of cilia.
+Videos are then embedded as sequences of points in the compressed latent space.
 The dynamics module employs another VAE to learn a representation from this compressed sequence, in order to reduce the amount of irrelevant information considered.
 If it were to instead train on the original video itself, the information would be too high-volume, potentially drowning out useful information in a sea of noise.
 This compressed sequence allows it to focus only on the motion of cilia.
+The dynamics module VAE is trained on potentially random subsequences of the embedded representations of video in order to assure that the temporal representation learned is adequately robust to reconstruct arbitrary parts of the sequence.
 Through this construction, we factor the representation of cilia into disentangled spatial and temporal components.